getchoo/nix-exprs/README.md

 ### enable cachix

-i have a binary cache at <https://getchoo.cachix.org>, make sure to enable it in your flake or nixos/darwin config
+i have a binary cache at <https://getchoo.cachix.org>, make sure to enable it in your flake or nixos/darwin config.

 ### library